rhorrace/CS410P-Project/README.md

 Values of hands 0 being lowest hand, 10 being highest:

-  1. High card
+  1. High card       - no matching cards
-  2. One pair
-    * a pair of equal value cards
+  2. One pair        - two cards of equal value cards
-  3. Two pair
-    * two one pairs
+  3. Two pair        - two one pairs
-  4. Three of a kind
-    * Three cards of same value
+  4. Three of a kind - three cards of same value
-  5. Straight
-    * 5 incremented cards (ex.
+  5. Straight        - 5 incremented cards (ex.
 5,6,7,8,9)
-  6. Flush
-    * 5 cards of same suit
+  6. Flush           - 5 cards of same suit
-  7. Full house
-    * A three of a kind and a pair/three of a kind
+  7. Full house      - a three of a kind and a pair/three of a kind
-  8. Four of a kind
-    * Four cards of same value
+  8. Four of a kind  - four cards of same value
-  9. Straight flush
-    * 5 incremented cards of same suit
+  9. Straight flush  - 5 incremented cards of same suit
-  10. Royal flush
-    * highest straight flush possible, 10, J, Q, K ,A
+  10. Royal flush    - highest straight flush possible, 10, J, Q, K ,A